 "This course made me excited about filmmaking again and you guys managed to make me believe that I can do it.
 I can't wait to get a camera and start filming!"
 Mari Korpela (Online Essentials 2020)

-For past ten years, we have offered project support and editing advice remotely to those working in distant locations or who are unable to travel.
-In 2018, some of our training courses also went online as a way to reduce our carbon footprint.
+For past ten years, we have offered project support and editing advice remotely to those working in distant locations who are unable or unwilling to travel.
+As a response to the Covid-19 pandemic we cancelled our annual F4F Summer School and designed a practical 'Online Essentials Course' to help those with upcoming research and filmmaking projects.
 The use of dedicated teaching websites, online tools and downloadable editing software lowers the overall cost of our training and it also limits our participants' contribution to climate change, by taking away the need for international travel and short-term accommodation.
-This foundational training makes use of the equipment that participants will operate in the field or the smartphone technology that they commonly use to document their everyday lives.
-Our idea is to help develop local hubs of film practitioners that we can support remotely on a one-to-one or group basis in an environmentally sustainable way.
+This foundational training makes use of equipment that participants will operate in the field or the smartphone technology used in their everyday lives.
+Our aim is to help develop local hubs of film practitioners that we can support remotely on a one-to-one or group basis in an environmentally sustainable way.

 Here's how recent participants from all corners of the globe interpreted the first course exercise - to describe in a single frame your online-offline experience during the Covid lockdowns